cezarpauna/TestRepoCreation/README.md

    ```bash
    git clone https://github.com/cezarpauna/TestRepoCreation.git
    ```
-2. Change directory to the project folder:
+2. Navigate to the project directory:
    ```bash
    cd TestRepoCreation
    ```
-3. Install the necessary packages:
+3. Install dependencies:
    ```bash
    npm install
    ```
-4. Start the app:
+4. Start the application:
    ```bash
    npm start
    ```

-Enjoy your coffee!
+## Contribution
+We welcome contributions to improve our coffee shop application!
+Feel free to submit a pull request.

+## License
+This project is open-source and available under the [MIT License](LICENSE).